 Bonsai is a challenging and rewarding horticultural activity, in which ordinary plants are grown in an extraordinary way.
 Through rigorously applied cultivation techniques, trees, shrubs, vines and even herbaceous plants are kept in a miniaturized state, developed into artistic shapes and then displayed in special containers.

 What makes the Arboretum’s bonsai endeavor unique among all other public collections in the United States?
 Regional Interpretation.
-Visitors will find the Arboretum’s bonsai collection of more than 100 specimen carefully cultivated with a Southern Appalachian accent.
+Visitors will find the Arboretum’s bonsai collection of more than 100 specimens carefully cultivated with a Southern Appalachian accent.
 The collection draws inspiration from the traditional roots of bonsai, but takes the form of a contemporary, Southern Appalachian influenced American garden.
 Plantings in the landscape include species and cultivars of American, European and Asian origin.